 It's no wonder the work won the stonemason Daniel Herbert a free pardon from his sentence.

-After a wander round the village the simplest choice for lunch seemed to be a scallop pie from the bakery - an option we'd heartily recommend to anyone else visiting the vicinity.
+After a wander around the village the most straightforward choice for lunch seemed to be a scallop pie from the bakery - an option we'd heartily recommend to anyone else visiting the vicinity.

-With lunch out of the way we headed northwards and decided not to worry about the bridge at Campbell Town since Someone wanted to check out the National Rose Garden, located on the banks of the Macquarie River at Woolmers Estate in Longford.
+With lunch out of the way we headed northwards and decided not to worry about the bridge at Campbell Town.

+Someone wanted to check out the National Rose Garden, located on the banks of the Macquarie River at Woolmers Estate in Longford.

-A quick check of the options persuaded us to try the self-guided tour of the grounds which, in addition to the Rose Garden and the traditional Kitchen Garden, takes in the working horse stables, blacksmith shop, a shearing shed, cider house and the coach house.
+A quick check of the options persuaded us to try the selfguided tour of the grounds.

+In addition to the Rose Garden and the traditional Kitchen Garden, it takes in the working horse stables, blacksmith shop, a shearing shed, cider house and the coach house.